Web App Testing

 - Menu options and permissions

-- Integration with other devices and interfaces
+- Integration with other interfaces and 3 rd party plugins

 - # of variations for each data element acted on data integrity and format consistency

 - # configurations

 - # OS and browser platforms supported